Xiaobo2020/danger-plugin-gitlab/README.md

 # Danger Plugins For GitLab

-> Some useful DangerJS plugins for use in Gitlab
+> Some simple but useful DangerJS plugins for Gitlab

 ## Install